The Metamodern Mythology of The X-Files

 The show self-consciously knows it is dealing with both truth and untruth.
 There are real conspiracies, and there are also abundant hoaxes.
 We must be skeptical but also open-minded.
 Hence the shows other mantra, exhibited on that famous UFO poster: “I want to believe.”
 At the root of this faith is the scientific certainty that there is intelligent alien life in the universe (and to a microbe on Mars, we are the proof!), contrasted with the virtual certainty that aliens are also not here.
 We are on the cusp of knowing the truth, but want to believe in a story.

 All of the worldly evidence of aliens and government conspiracies to keep them hidden is, unfortunately, untrue; that is, it’s the sum total of hoaxes, lies, misinterpretations, delusions, fantasies, and wishful thinking.
-That does not mean it does not point to truth; it does.
+That does not mean it does not point to some truth; it does.
 What is true is that, as I said, there are conspiracies, and there is intelligent life elsewhere in the universe.
-So, it is not a huge leap to entertain the possibility of their intersection, hence the shows popularity.
+So, it is not a huge leap to entertain the possibility of their intersection, hence the show’s popularity.

 The X-Files imports from every conspiracy theory out there and synthesizes it into a coherent narrative.
 It’s an archetypal metaphor for the ages: Everything’s connected, and two intrepid truth-seekers can uncover it.
 This is why Mulder and Scully were always threatened on multiple fronts.
 Their pursuit of truth exposes the machinations of secret governments, so their careers are constantly derailed, despite the great work they are doing.
-This is indeed how some sinister government agents act when covering up a scandal, except instead of alien trafficking its to cover for a black-op, a weapons deal, or an affair.
+This is indeed how some sinister government forces act when covering up a scandal, except instead of alien trafficking its to cover for a black-op, a weapons deal, or an affair.

 Real world examples of the suppression of truth are abundant.
 Take the true story of tobacco lobby’s insidious power in the film The Insider, or Scientology’s threatening of apostates, the well-funded institutionalized denial of anthropogenic climate change, or the defensive abstraction of the finance industry.
 There are always real conspiracies to be exposed, and this is the everyday ‘reality’ for the FBI’s most famous fake agents.